What Is Early Childhood Education? A Complete Guide for Parents

 You have more options than you might think!
 Public preschool programs like Head Start and state-funded pre-K serve families based on income or other qualifying factors.
 Many school districts now offer preschool programs as well.

 Private preschools and daycare centers vary widely in cost and quality.
 They may follow specific philosophies like Montessori or Reggio Emilia, or develop their own curricula.
-Expect to pay anywhere from $200 to $2,000+ monthly depending on your location.
+Expect to pay anywhere from $200 to $2,000+ monthly, depending on your location.

 Home-based family childcare providers offer smaller, more intimate settings.
 Often more affordable, they can provide the consistency of a family-like environment with mixed-age groupings.